firebolt-dev/firebolt/NOTES.md

   - prevent default
   - load route file if we don't have it
   - if we already have not-expired data, go there immediately, stop here
-  - if route has a shell, go there immediately
+  - if route has a loading component, go there immediately
-  - request data and broadcast (for any listening shell)
+  - request data and broadcast (for any listening loading component)
-  - if route didnt have a shell, go there now
+  - if route didnt have a loading component, go there now

 ### Expire